 CASTELO DA SAN JORGE, Lisbon

-This Castle occupies a privilege area of the old medieval citadel and consists of ruins of the former royal palace.
-It was initially built by the Moors in the mid 11th century .
-Later on when Dom Afonso Henriques conquered Lisbon, it was modified and transformed into a royal palace.
-Today you can walk around the castle and marvel at the architecture, the ruins and ofcourse the surrounding view of Lisbon.
-In Castelo Da San Jorge check out: 1.
+This Castle occupies a privileged area of the old medieval citadel and consists of ruins of the former royal palace.
+It was initially built by the Moors in the mid 11th century.
+Later on, when Dom Afonso Henriques conquered Lisbon, it was modified and transformed into a royal palace.
+Today you can walk around the castle and marvel at the architecture, the ruins and of course the surrounding view of Lisbon.
+In Castelo Da San Jorge, check out: 1.
 The Castle.
 2. The ruins of the Alcacova, 3.
 The Archaeological Site 4.
 The Permanent Exhibition, 5.
 Camera Obscura 6.
 The View Point

 TORRE DE BELEM, Lisbon